ryx/datalayer.js/README.md

 After you have set up and configured your personal version of datalayer.js, it is time to build and package the datalayer core and its plugins into your global script bundle.
 We intentionally not provide a preferred method for that because it highly depends on the framework and tool landscape of your application or website.
 Common solutions are webpack, rollup or a more manual AMD-based setup using gulp or grunt.
 (TODO: provide examples for popular toolchains).
 Alternatively you might also include datalayer.js from a public CDN (e.g. [unpkg](https://unpkg.com)) and then simply embed it using a method of choice (see [Integration](#integration) for available options).

-# Conventions
-TODO

-## Rendertime Data
-TODO: explain rendertime data/events (take from old ODL docs)

-### Data vs. Events
-TODO: explain difference between data and events and their individual purpose

-### Handle Rendertime Data From Asynchronous Calls
-TODO: explain DOM re-scan

-## Runtime Data
-TODO: explain runtime data/events (take from old ODL docs)

 # Models
 Models are a fundamental part of any datalayer.js-driven website.
-Although not mandatory from a technical perspective (yet), they are the foundation for implementing and validating your data.
-That makes them a very important cornerstone for collaboration between developers, business departments and digital analysts.
+They are the foundation for implementing and validating your data, without being mandatory from a technical perspective.
+They are, however, a very important cornerstone for collaboration between developers, business departments and digital analysts.

 > A "model" in terms of datalayer.js is a single JSON document that defines at least two things: all available page types for a website and all virtual type definitions that are used by those page types.
 Types are defined using [Apache Avro](https://avro.apache.org/docs/current/).